harkirat2023/KhataBox--Inventory-B2B-Retail-Management-Platform/docs/DEPLOYMENT.md

 ### Health check fails on Railway

-- The `railway.json` expects `/api/v1/health` but the actual endpoint is `/health`.
-Update the Railway health check path to `/health`.
+- Ensure the Railway health check path is set to `/health`.
+The `railway.json` now correctly references `/health`.